 Countless foods can be fermented.
 Some of the most common are:

-• Produce: beets, radishes, tomatoes, onions, garlic, kimchi, green beans, sauerkraut
+- Produce: Beets, radishes, tomatoes, onions, garlic, kimchi, green beans and sauerkraut

-• Condiments: ketchup, relish, salsa, chutney, hot sauce
+- Condiments: Ketchup, relish, salsa, chutney and hot sauce

-• Dairy products: kefir, cultured buttermilk, some cheeses, yogurts.
-Yogurt can also be made with coconut milk.
+- Dairy products: Kefir, cultured buttermilk, some cheese and yogurt (yogurt can also be made with coconut milk)

 Processed foods, fast-food restaurants and sugar-sweetened beverages have become mainstream commodities in both the developed and the developing world.
 With changes in food consumption, some health issues which were unknown to some countries and regions are now prevalent.
 These include diabetes, cardiovascular disease, obesity and more.
 Domestically, the same health issues are escalating in frequency.

 Westernized food products have become more available and affordable globally.
 There’s a concomitant decline in traditional food systems, including a decrease in fermented foods.
-Traditional fermented foods, though, have much to offer, especially in association to gut microbiota.
-More work is warranted to identify and understand how traditional, fermented foods, and new fermentation techniques, can be health-enhancing.
+Traditional fermented foods, though, have much to offer, especially in association with gut microbiota.
+More work is warranted to identify and understand how traditional, fermented foods and new fermentation techniques, can be health-enhancing.

-If you want to know what foods will help you shape up and shed inches while providing natural cure to illnesses, then click here to check out the Best Foods That Rapidly Slim & Heal In 7 Days program.
+If you want to know what foods will help you shape up and shed inches while providing a natural cure to illnesses, then click here to check out the Best Foods That Rapidly Slim & Heal In 7 Days program, here!

 Tamany JP, Shen DH, et al. Functional properties of microorganisms in fermented foods.
 Front Microbiol.
 2016; 7:578

 Borresen EC, Henderson AJ, et al. Fermented foods: patented approaches and formulations for nutritional supplementation and health promotion.
 Recent Pat Food Nutr Agric.
 2012 Aug; 4(2):130-140